IremErturk/dt-de-zoomcamp/week2_data_ingestion/README.md

 #### Creating Dags
 1. Context Manager
 2. Dag Decorator: Any function decorated with `@dag` returns a DAG object.
 This allows you to parametrize your DAGs and set the parameters when triggering the DAG manually.
 You can also use the parameters on jinja templates.
-#### TaskFlow API / Functional Dags
-Outputs and inputs are sent between tasks using XCOM values

 ### Tasks